GodotVR/godot-xr-tools/_docs/objects/pickable.md

 The most important settings include:
 * Picked Up Layer: Physics layer of the object when held
 * Release Mode: Physics mode of the object when released
-* Mode: Initial physics mode of the object
 * Collision Layer: Physics layer of the object when not held
-* Collision Mask: Which layers the object will collide with (when not held)
+* Collision Mask: Which layers the object collides with

 > A common bug is to specify a Picked Up Layer which can collide with the players
 > body.
 When this mistake occurs, and the player brings the picked up object close